This article has been corrected to explain the plan to return students to the classrooms.

 New COVID dashboard debuts soon

-Currently, the dashboard is not set up to provide information about the numbers of staff members and students quarantining because of the novel coronavirus, but Helkowski said she would look into that.
+Currently, the dashboard is not set up to provide information about numbers of staff members or students who are quarantining because of the coronavirus, but Helkowski said she would look into that.

 She reminded parents that they should contact school nurses to report positive cases.